etcimon/libwasm/README.md

 };
 ```

-Manually put the file in the `./spasm/modules/index.js` or just run `dub run spasm:webidl -- --bindgen` to automatically include it.
+Manually put the file in the `./libwasm/modules/index.js` or just run `dub run libwasm:webidl -- --bindgen` to automatically include it.

-The `./spasm/entry.js` and the `./spasm/modules/spasm.js` file will combine all exports and use them during the WebAssembly initialization.
+The `./libwasm/entry.js` and the `./libwasm/modules/libwasm.js` file will combine all exports and use them during the WebAssembly initialization.

 Working with strings (arrays) and aggregates requires a bit more work.
 You can study the generated `bindings.js` file in the examples to see how it works.